Understand

 • Glucagon is suppressed — this reduces blood glucose between meals

-Why GI side effects occur
+Why stomach side effects happen

 Nausea, vomiting, and diarrhoea are the most common side effects of GLP-1 drugs — and they are directly caused by the same gut-slowing mechanism that makes the drug effective.
 Slowing gastric emptying can cause nausea, particularly when the dose is increased.
-This is why dose escalation schedules are gradual: starting low and increasing slowly gives the gut time to adapt and minimises the severity of GI side effects.
+This is why dose increase schedules are gradual: starting low and increasing slowly gives the gut time to adapt and minimises the severity of stomach side effects.

 Medical disclaimer: This website is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare provider before starting, stopping, or changing any treatment.